A mixture transition distribution modeling for higher-order circular Markov processes: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec:2} introduces our proposed higher-order Markov process on the circle by incorporating MTD modeling approaches.
 The first- and second-order stationarity of the process is investigated.
-The circular autocorrelation and partial autocorrelation functions are derived in Section~\ref{sec:3}.
+The circular autocorrelation (CACF) and circular partial autocorrelation function (CPACF) are derived in Section~\ref{sec:3}.
 Moreover, the spectral density function of the higher-order circular time series is also given.
-In Section~\ref{sec:4}, for the unknown parameter estimation, the maximum likelihood estimator (MLE) is investigated.
+In Section~\ref{sec:4}, the maximum likelihood estimator (MLE) is investigated for the unknown parameter estimation.
 We provide asymptotic normality of the MLE.
 Section~\ref{sec:5} illustrates some finite sample performances of MLE via Monte Carlo simulations.
-Real data analysis is conducted in Section~\ref{sec:6}.
+Real-data analysis is conducted in Section~\ref{sec:6}.
 Finally, Section~\ref{sec:7} concludes our paper.
-All the proofs of theorems and lemmas are given in Appendix~\ref{sec:A}.
+All proofs of theorems and lemmas are given in Appendix~\ref{sec:A}.